 Join us in taking HNU’s Anti-Racism Pledge:

-I recognize that structural racism in the form of policy, micro-aggressions, and silence disproportionally impacts Black, Brown, and Indigenous People.
+I recognize that structural racism in the form of policy, micro-aggressions, and silence disproportionally impacts Black, Indigenous, and People of Color.
 I also recognize that systems of oppression are perpetuated both by specific actions and by inaction and passivity.
 I pledge to address the root causes of the inequities that result from institutionally racist policies and practices.
 Drawing upon the SNJM Core Value of dedication to justice I choose not to accept these conditions as they exist and to accept the responsibility for changing them.

 We commit to Holy Names University’s Anti-Racism Pledge